 - Spain 🇪🇸: Spanish system has multiple numbers for identification purposes, all of which can function as TIN - read more here

 - Sweden 🇸🇪: Personnummer (for people registered in the Swedish population record)/Samordningsnummer (for people not registered in the Swedish population record) - 10 digits

 - United Kingdom 🇬🇧: Unique Taxpayer Reference - 10 digits, can be found on tax return forms; National Insurance Number - 2 letters + 6 digits + 1 letter, can be found on insurance cards, employee’s payslips, or letters issued by the Department for Work and Pensions

 bunq Business users

-If you have a business account with us, you will need to provide us with your personal Tax Identification Number rather than the one of your company.
-This is because we always need to verify your personal account in order to activate your business account.
+If you've a Business account with us, you'll need to provide us with your personal Tax Identification Number rather than the one of your company.
+This is because we always need to verify your Personal account in order to activate your Business account.
 You can find more details about that here.

 Still have questions?

-If you have trouble finding your Tax Identification Number, you can get in touch with the local authorities or contact our support with any questions.
+If you've trouble finding your Tax Identification Number, you can get in touch with the local authorities or contact our support with any questions.

 Want to learn more?